-Dr Moss and Partners and a number of other local GP practices have partnered with MASTA (Medical Advisory Service for Travellers Abroad) to provide a specialist Travel Health service for our patients and patients in Harrogate, Knaresborough and the surrounding area.
+Dr Moss and Partners and other local GP practices have partnered with YHN (Yorkshire Health Network) to provide a specialist Travel Health service for our patients and patients in Harrogate, Knaresborough and the surrounding area.

 Patients requiring Travel advice are to seek advice a minimum of 6-8 weeks prior to date of travel as some travel destinations require a course of injections.

 The Travel Clinic is an accessible, expert service provided by Yorkshire Health Network who are based at Priority House, 5 Grove Park Court, Harrogate, HG1 4DP.
 Vaccines available free of charge on the NHS will remain free of charge*.
 Non NHS vaccines are charged privately.
 These include Hep B, Rabies, Jap Encephalitis and various other vaccines.

 To book an appointment, please either call the practice or email [email protected].

 A full range of travel health vaccinations, anti-malarial and retail products are available at the clinic.

 - Thursday: 11 – 7pm

 * (where booked at least 48 hours in advance of the appointment date / for patients registered at participating practices)

 You may find the following leaflet helpful when making your travel arrangements.